WisdomBeard/cliz/README.md

 ## Dependencies

 They are handled by Conan.
 Therefore, the only *actual* dependencies are **Python** and **g++**.
 Here is [how to install it](https://docs.conan.io/1/installation.html#install-with-pip-recommended).
-To summarize: create a Python virtual environment, activat it, pip install conan.
+To summarize: create a Python virtual environment, activate it, pip install conan.

-Do not forget to create you Conan build profile.
+Do not forget to create your Conan build profile.
 It has to be done once.

 ```bash
 conan profile detect